nitya-nalamari/random-short-stories/README.md

-This is a short story website
+This is a short story website.
+[Work in progress]
 npm i && npm run dev to execute the code